Login or Register to make a submission.

 • Submissions should not have been previously published, nor should they currently be before another journal for consideration.

-• The submission file is in OpenOffice, Microsoft Word, RTF, Markdown, or LaTeX document file formats.
+• The submission file should be in OpenOffice, Microsoft Word, RTF, Markdown, or LaTeX document file formats.
 If you submit in LaTeX, please also include a PDF conversion of the document.

-• When creating your user profile during the submission process, make sure to enter the following as you would wish them to appear in our journal: your "preferred public name," email address, and academic affiliation.
-To input your affiliation, click "more user details" on the profile page.
-Affiliation should include the name of the institution for which you work, but not your title or department.
+• Authors should ensure their profile information is up to date, especially "preferred public name," email address, and academic affiliation.
+(To input your affiliation, click "more user details" on the profile page.
+Affiliation should include the name of the institution for which you work, but not your title or department.)

 Prompt publishes academic writing assignments for undergraduates or graduate students accompanied by reflective essays.
 Detailed guidelines for authors follow below.

 There are no author fees for submitting or publishing in Prompt.
-We are a scholar-published, non-profit journal and are not affiliated with any publishing company.
+We are a scholar-published, non-profit journal and are not affiliated with any commercial business.

 Detailed Guidelines for Authors